 - Please confirm with your clinic if you wish to bring a support person to your appointment.
 Whilst we understand that patients may prefer to bring a support person, we may not be able to accommodate this preference at some clinics the moment because of the pandemic.

 Please remember to take the following steps to stay safe:

 - Stay up to date with government advice about how to reduce risks and follow those instructions.

 - Wear a face mask when required.
-They are mandatory in some states and clinics.

 - Practice good hand hygiene.